AlexsLemonade/scpca-nf/external-instructions.md

   --publish_fry_outs
 ```

-If genetic demultiplexing was performed, there will also be a folder called `vireo` with the output from running [vireo](https://vireosnp.readthedocs.io/en/latest/index.html) using genotypes identified from the bulk RNA-seq.
+If genetic demultiplexing was performed, there will also be a checkpoints folder called `vireo` with the output from running [vireo](https://vireosnp.readthedocs.io/en/latest/index.html) using genotypes identified from the bulk RNA-seq.
 Note that we do not output the genotype calls themselves for each sample or cell, as these may contain identifying information.

+If cell type annotation was performed, there will also be a checkpoints folder called `celltype` with the output from running `SingleR` and `CellAssign`.